 Steven Ross remains active as a filmmaker and cinematographer.
 He came to Ohio University in Fall 2002.
 Prior to that, he was the filmmaking professor at Wesleyan University from 1994-2002.

-Living Here: A Kamchatka Tale (2013) Director of Photography A feature documentary about life on the Kamchatka peninsula in the remote far East Russia across from Alaska.
+Socrates of Kamchatka (2017) co-Director of Photography Socrates of Kamchatka blends documentary and fiction to tell a story about Anfisa, and her horse - Socrates, who was murdered in 2012 to punish Anfisa for her economic success.
+The film is a tale about the 'breaking' of horses and people by caring Communist masters.
+It is about life on the Kamchatka peninsula in the remote far East Russia across from Alaska.
 It focuses on the village of Dolinovka trapped between the old and the new Russia at a time when the free market chaos is replacing the old Soviet ideals.

-Liberia: A Fragile Peace (2006) Producer/Director A feature documentary tells the story of a war weary people's struggle to rebuild their nation.
+Liberia: A Fragile Peace (2006) Producer/Director/Director of Photography A feature documentary tells the story of a war weary people's struggle to rebuild their nation.
 This timely film goes behind the headlines to explore what really happened to this nation founded by former American slaves, and to realistically appraise the hopes and fears about what may happen there next.
 As Liberia tries to refute a quarter century of bloodshed, corruption, and collapse, the film tells the story with a stunning diversity of perspectives, voices, and personal experiences.
-This film is being distributed by California Newsreel and TVF International.
+This film is being distributed by California Newsreel and TVF International and appears on Kanopy.